alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-kind-of-function-can-i-hand-over.md

 Those contexts can call it in their own way without turning their call strategy into business behavior.

-Now compare an interaction-like version:
+Now compare an effectful version:

 ```csharp
 public Money CalculateTotal(Order order)